The CADE ATP System Competition

-- The wall clock time limit per problem, in a line of the form
+- The wall clock time limit for each problem, in a line of the form

 A value of zero indicates no per-problem limit.

-- The overall wall clock time limit (for the batch) is given in a line
+- The overall wall clock time limit for the batch, in a line of the form

 - A terminator line % SZS end BatchConfiguration